morrownr/USB-WiFi/The_Short_List.md

 - If you do pen or security testing: (monitor mode)

-Note: ALL adapters in the main list work well with Kali linux and Aircrack-ng
+Note: ALL adapters shown work well with Kali linux and Aircrack-ng

 5 GHZ: Alfa AWUS036ACHM (very long range), Alfa AWUS036ACM, Panda PAU09